 Tool collection and refurbishment provides people in the UK with the opportunity to work together for the greater good.
 Today, there are hundreds of volunteers in Tools for Self Reliance groups all over the country refurbishing tools and sewing machines, and there are scores of others collecting them, raising money and publicising our work.

-The local Tools for Self Reliance Group meets at the United Reformed Church on Thursday evenings from 7 until 9pm.
+The local Tools for Self Reliance Group is affiliated with the national Tools For Self Reliance charity – see more here: TfSR.
+They meet at Leyland United Reformed Church on Thursday evenings from 7 until 9pm.

 Anyone with tools or sewing machines to donate can bring them most Thursday evenings to the Quin Street entrance.
 Almost all tools and sewing machines are accepted, but please note that only those suitable to support current or future TfSR projects will go to Africa.
 Everything will be used one way or another.